ECEntrics/Concordia/docker/README.md

 A Dockerfile is provided in the path `./concordia-contracts` that will build the contracts used by Concordia and handle their deployment to any Ethereum network defined using env-vars upon container run.
-Dockerfile contains three useful stages, described in the table bellow.
+Dockerfile contains three useful stages, described in the table below.

 | Stage name | Entrypoint | Usage |
 | --- | --- | --- |